-Every Wednesday at 5.00PM (GMT) we hold a live support and tuition session for those who need help on specific module issues as well as those who wish to delve deeper into the Duckensian world of Maximal Modular Design.
-These sessions are completely free and are also open to those who are considering buying a modular pack and have pre-sales questions they would like answered.
+Every Wednesday at 5.00PM (GMT) we hold a live support and tuition session for those who need help on specific module issues as well as those who wish to delve deeper into the Duckensian world of our modular designs.
+These sessions are completely free and are also open to those who have pre-sales questions they would like answered.

 PST = 09.00AM

 MST = 10.00AM

 EST = 12.00PM

 Sydney = 2.00am

 Having a small number of participants each session means we can guarantee to spend time on everyone's particular issue or agenda.

 Having the time to spend on everyone's issue means we can really zoom in and focus on specific issues and learn how to solve them.

 Addressing specific rworks in progress means we can also learn how to exploit the multivaried contexts in which our modules find themselves.